 The Harley Medical Group Privacy Notice

-For the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the “GDPR”), the Data protection Act 2018 and the Privacy and Electronic Communications Regulation 2003.
+For the purpose of applicable data protection legislation (including but not limited to the UK General Data Protection Regulation (the “GDPR”), the Data protection Act 2018 and the Privacy and Electronic Communications Regulation 2003.

 It is important that you read this privacy notice together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully informed of how and why we are using your data.

 - How is your personal data collected

 - How we use your personal data and our legal basis for doing so

 - International Transfers

 LCHMG Limited is the data controller and responsible for your personal data (collectively referred to as Choose an item. “we”, “us” or “our” in this privacy notice).